Art and Design

 Assessment at Key Stage 3:

-Students in years 7-9 will carry out baseline tests at the start of the academic year and these will be moderated across the department in order to inform student current grades on sims.
+Pupils in years 7-9 will carry out baseline tests at the start of the academic year and these will be moderated across the department in order to inform pupils of their current grades on sims.

-Students will also complete KPIs which will be stuck in student sketchbooks.
-Students will refer to the KPIs in lessons when talking about the progress they are making with their observations, research and material experimentation.
+Pupils will also complete KPIs which will be stuck in pupil sketchbooks.
+Pupils will refer to the KPIs in lessons when talking about the progress they are making with their observations, research and material experimentation.

 Assessment at Key Stage 4:

-Students will be assessed throughout the course as they complete tasks and students will receive written feedback and levels where appropriate.
-Students’ progress will also be tracked on a grid that shows students the tasks they need to complete and what assessment objective this links to.
-These forms will be kept in their folders and will be used in lessons to help students track and manage their progress.
+Pupils will be assessed throughout the course as they complete tasks and pupils will receive written feedback and levels where appropriate.
+Pupils’ progress will also be tracked on a grid that shows pupils the tasks they need to complete and what assessment objective this links to.
+These forms will be kept in their folders and will be used in lessons to help pupils track and manage their progress.

 Staff are currently using the KPI to guide and lead learners through the curriculum and as a benchmark to explain current learning and develop progress.